mylovelyserge/TaskManager/README.md

-Screen, which shows message about succes task
+Screen, which shows message about success task